espressif/esp-idf/docs/en/hw-reference/esp32s2/user-guide-esp32-s2-kaluga-1-kit-v1.2.rst

 - **Industrial automation equipment**: Wireless control and robot technology, intelligent lighting, HVAC control equipment, etc.
 - **Retail and catering industry**: POS machines and service robots

-..
-Image of v1.2 is used as there are no visual changes

 .. figure:: https://dl.espressif.com/dl/schematics/pictures/esp32-s2-kaluga-1-kit-v1.0-3d.png
     :align: center